fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 frameworks.

-If you’ve used any other testing framework, you’ve probably seen various assert helper functions.
-For example, the following is a list of a few of the assert forms and assert helper functions:
+The following is a list of a few of the assert forms and assert helper functions:

 ```